 And architecture is as much about sharing the social adventure as it is about the end product.
 Living a life through architecture shows me that in every collaboration there is a chance to grow, and that gives the greatest of pleasures, both personal fulfilment and the satisfaction of watching that growth in others in the studio.
 Yet I am so aware that the only certainty about certainty is its uncertainty.
 Nothing is given, nothing sure.
 It is my philosophy, what underpins the art of living to begin every morning when I wake with a smile, and this is the expression I enjoy every day in the faces of the people I work with.”

-Published by the Royal Academy of Arts and available in their online shop.
+Published by the Royal Academy of Arts and available in their online shop or from Ian Ritchie Architects.